Finding Exams Centres | GCSE/IGCSE | A-level | OBA School

-It is very important for you to know that your formal exams are externally assessed; that means you won’t be examined by OBA by the end of your study but by Pearson or Cambridge International.
-Your formal exam counts for 100% of the total marks of your final qualification, that means the ongoing exams with OBA are internal exams and they do not contribute towards your final qualification marks.
+It is very important for you to know that your formal exams are externally assessed; that means you won’t be examined by OBA when you complete your study but by the examiner board i.e. any of AQA or Pearson or Cambridge International which depends on the course you have studied with us.
+The marks you achieve in your formal exams counts by 100% toward your qualifications while the ongoing internal exams you take with OBA do not contribute towards your qualification marks.

 Where Do I Take My Formal Exams After I Finish My Course?

 In any approved Exams Centres including the following:

 1.1) With AQA Approved Examination Centres.
 Find more here

 1.2) With Pearson Approved Examination Centres.
 Find more here

 1.3) Or with Cambridge Approved Exams Centres.
 Find more here